jktornel Listed by incransom Ransomware Group

 Unauthorized access has been gained to the company's confidential files, including client data, proprietary R&D, and financial documentation.

-On June 21, 2026, the ransomware group IncRansom added jktornel to its public leak site, confirming that it had exfiltrated internal files containing client data, proprietary research and development materials, and financial documentation.
+On June 21, 2026, the ransomware group IncRansom added jktornel to its public leak site, claiming that it had exfiltrated internal files containing client data, proprietary research and development materials, and financial documentation.

 Public reporting indicates the incident stems from a ransomware attack in which IncRansom claims to have gained unauthorized access to jktornel’s network.
 The group posted proof of the breach on its onion-site leak page, listing the company among its recent victims.
 Available reporting describes the exposed materials as a mix of sensitive business records rather than a single customer database.
 No exact victim count for individuals has been published, and the precise date of initial compromise remains undisclosed in current leaks.